 But, as always, for medical advice always see your doctor.

 Our customers have repeatedly told us that Cranberry usually provides temporary relief from an infection followed by a worsening of symptoms.

-When you first take cranberry it kills off any bacteria that cannot survive the acidic environment.
+When you first take cranberry, it kills off any bacteria that cannot survive the acidic environment.
 However, any bacteria that do not have a weakness for acid will survive and, when they multiply, will produce more bacteria that like the acidic environment.
 Even if you didn't already have acid-loving bacteria in the first place, because uropathogens like E. Coli, are very fast mutators, they are likely to produce mutations that can make better use of the acidic environment than the original cranberry survivors.
-This is the similar to the reproductive mechanism that produces antibiotic resistant bacteria.
+Similar to the reproductive mechanism that produces antibiotic-resistant bacteria.

 Until reasonably recently it was believed that the acid in cranberry killed the uropathogens, but it is now more widely accepted that this is not the case.
 As explained, they adapt quickly to acidic conditions.

 When you increase your d-mannose intake by taking D-Mannose , you get up to fifty times as much d-mannose with every level teaspoonful than you get in a half pint of cranberry, and you also get the advantage of not acidifying your urine (or your stomach for that matter).
 But if you try taking cranberry at the same time, you will stop the mannose from working.
 How do we know that?
 Well, almost everyone who has told us they've been taking cranberry at the same time as D-Mannose hasn't been getting better.
 And as soon as they stopped the cranberry, they started getting better.

 A University Of Edinburgh study in 2012, reached the same conclusions: